src-d/code-annotation/README.md

 This tool provides a simple UI to add annotations to existing datasets, a command line tool to fetch more elements to be annotated, and an export mechanism.

-Currently, the project provides one single example consisting on labeling two pieces of code as being identical, similar, or different.
+Currently, the project provides one single example consisting of labeling two pieces of code as being identical, similar, or different.

-Source code annotation tool offers an UI to annotate source code and review these annotations, and a CLI to define the code to be annotated and export the annotations.
+Source code annotation tool offers a UI to annotate source code and review these annotations, and a CLI to define the code to be annotated and export the annotations.

 ![Screenshot](.github/screenshot.png?raw=true)